Coronavirus Test and Trace Support Payments

 - are quarantining and receiving furlough payments

 We have been given some additional funds so that we can support people who do not meet the government's eligibility criteria.
-If you are not currently in receipt of Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit you may be able to apply for a discretionary payment.
-You will need to meet the following criteria:
+If you are not currently in receipt of Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit, but meet all other standard criteria elements, you may be able to apply for a discretionary payment.

 Find out more